8.3 Reciprocating Engine Performance, Ground Operation, and Preservation

 Key Takeaways

-• Ground operation is a maintenance event with configuration, fire, propeller, cooling, and instrument-monitoring controls.
+• Ground operation is a controlled maintenance event with fire, propeller, cooling, and instrument-monitoring controls; air-cooled engines overheat fast on the ground.

 SymptomPossible boundariesSafe next step

-Low static RPMPropeller load, throttle rigging, induction, fuel, ignition, compressionCompare to approved run data and inspect by system
+Low static RPMProp load, throttle rigging, induction, fuel, ignition, compressionCompare to approved run data; inspect by system

-High cylinder head temperatureCooling baffles, mixture, timing, airflow, power settingReduce unsafe operation and inspect cooling path
+High CHTCooling baffles, lean mixture, timing, airflow, power settingReduce unsafe operation; inspect cooling path

-Low oil pressureQuantity, viscosity, pump, relief valve, bearings, indicationShut down if required and verify actual condition
+Low oil pressureQuantity, viscosity, pump, relief valve, bearings, gaugeShut down if required; verify actual condition

-Roughness at idleIdle mixture, induction leak, plug fouling, compression, controlsUse approved run checks before adjustment
+Rough idleIdle mixture, induction leak, fouled plugs, compressionUse approved run checks before adjusting

-Excessive oil consumptionRings, cylinders, leaks, breather, operating patternInspect and trend against limits
+Excessive oil useRings, cylinders, leaks, breather, operating patternInspect and trend against limits

 Metal in oilInternal wear or failureFollow inspection and return-to-service criteria

-Ground operation should be treated as a controlled test.
-Before starting, verify oil quantity, fuel supply, ignition configuration, cowl and panel security, propeller area, brakes, chocks, communication, and fire readiness as required.
-During the run, monitor temperatures and pressures continuously.
-Air-cooled engines can overheat quickly on the ground because cooling airflow is limited.
-Running an engine with cowling removed or cooling baffles missing can distort the thermal picture and may be prohibited by procedure.
+Ground operation is a controlled test, not a casual run.
+Before start, verify oil quantity, fuel, ignition configuration, cowl and panel security, a clear propeller area, brakes, chocks, communication, and fire readiness.
+During the run, monitor temperatures and pressures continuously: air-cooled engines depend on ram airflow and overheat quickly on the ground because cooling is limited.

 Test Your Knowledge